dog5pk/C3---A-Client-Based-Cryptographic-Cloak/README.md

 This shows how obfuscation changes latency and size distributions.

+## Demo in One Command

+To orchestrate the entire demo – stopping any existing run, starting the stub services, running both baseline and obfuscated simulations, writing a consolidated `summary.json` plus the usual summaries and plot, printing a concise summary and cleaning up – use the `demo_full.sh` script.
+For example:

 ## What’s Here
 - **Demo harness**: `demo.sh`, `run_local.sh`, `stop_local.sh`, `start_chain.sh`, `stop_chain.sh`
 - **Runtime**: `logs/`, `pids/`, `artifacts/` (git-ignored)